AwesomeLogos/picons/CONTRIBUTING.md

 __srp-index:__

-These are entries from Enigma2 service reference linking to the logos in this repository
+These are entries from Enigma2 service reference linking to the logos in this repository.

 - UPPERCASE
 - Only the part `296_5_85_C00000` is used, the parts `1_0_1_` and `_0_0_0` must be removed.